Video Monetization

 Features

-With Zype, you’ll be able to:
+With Backlight, you’ll be able to:

 • Use drag-and-drop to create a platform that fits your needs.

-• Get app building support.
+• Get app-building support.

 • Offer live and on-demand content.